UniMath/agda-unimath/FILE-CONVENTIONS.md

 ### The file format is literate Agda with markdown

-Files that are part of the formalisation should be in literate Agda using markdown.
+Files that are part of the formalization should be in literate Agda using markdown.
 The file extension is `.lagda.md`.

 ### File header and module declaration